piou13/logicapps-sharepoint-batch/README.md

 Then, we want to transform some information to generate the *FolderCode*.

-Finally, we want to send back the result in a way that can be easily used by the following steps in Logic App.
+Finally, we want to send back the result in a way that can be easily used by the following steps in Logic Apps.

 Here, to get to the goal, Logic App's built-in actions like 'Select' are too limited for our need, and it's very hard to implement any custom logic using them.
 Also, we can use intensively Logic App's built-in loops like For-each or Until, but they are slow and very challenging when they are used in conjunction with variables.
 For the good and the bad about that, see: [https://docs.microsoft.com/en-us/azure/logic-apps/logic-apps-control-flow-loops](https://docs.microsoft.com/en-us/azure/logic-apps/logic-apps-control-flow-loops) and [https://docs.microsoft.com/en-us/azure/logic-apps/logic-apps-create-variables-store-values](https://docs.microsoft.com/en-us/azure/logic-apps/logic-apps-create-variables-store-values)